In re Intuitive Surgical Securities Litigation

 Status: Ongoing Case

-On August 21, 2014, the court denied, in part, defendants’ motion to dismiss the amended complaint.
-The court also found that plaintiffs adequately alleged scienter with respect to the sustained statements and omissions.
+On August 21, 2014, the court denied, in part, the defendants’ motion to dismiss the amended complaint.
+The court also found that the lead plaintiffs adequately alleged scienter with respect to the sustained statements and omissions.